There’s a kind of grief women carry that almost no one talks about.

 That does not make you selfish.

-It makes you honest.
+It makes you aware.

-And honesty is where everything begins.
+And awareness is where things change.

 Sometimes the bravest thing a woman can say is not: